Home

 Passionflower is not recommended for patients with depression, as it will intensify this symptom.
 People with severe sleep apnea may also have signs of depression, so they should avoid taking this herb.

-Reference: The Complete Guide to Natural Sleep - Buchman, Dian
+(Reference: The Complete Guide to Natural Sleep - Buchman, Dian)

 Chamomile (Matricaria Recutia)

 Chamomile flower is a gentle, relaxing and antispasmodic herb and, along with peppermint tea and lemon balm (melissa), is a frequent table tea especially in France and Spain.
-It has an apple-smelling aroma, and is also called manzanilla in Spain, or "small apple".
+It has an apple-smelling aroma, and is also called manzanillain Spain, or "small apple".

 The chamomile tea was used for hundreds of years as aid for children with sleep problems.
 This herb also calms your body and helps to relieve pain, including those caused by digestive problems.

-Reference: The Complete Guide to Natural Sleep - Buchman, Dian
+(Reference: The Complete Guide to Natural Sleep - Buchman, Dian)

-Ayurvedic Medicine
+Ayurvedic Medicine for Better Sleep

 Ayurvedic remedies for insomnia include scalp and soles massage with sesame, brahmi, or jatamamsi oils, a warm bath, or a nutmeg ghee paste applied to the forehead and around the eyes.